 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

 (select one):

 300% of the SSI Federal Benefit Rate (FBR)

 A percentage of the FBR, which is less than 300%

 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the state Plan

 Specify:

-following dollar amount
+The following dollar amount

-Spec cify dollar amount: If this amount changes, this item will be revised.
+Specify dollar amount: If this amount changes, this item will be revised.

-Гһе following formula is used to determine the needs allowance:
+The following formula is used to determine the needs allowance:

-Spec zify:
+Specify:

-e maintenance needs allowance is equal to the individual's total income as determined under the ibility process which includes income that is placed in a Miller Trust.
+The maintenance needs allowance is equal to the individual's total income as determined under the post eligibility process which includes income that is placed in a Miller Trust.

-Othe er

-Spec cify:
+Other

+Specify:

+ii.
+Allowance for the spouse only (select one):

+Not Applicable

-The state provides an allowance for a spouse who does not meet the definition of a community spouse in §1924 of the Act.
+The state provides an allowance for a spouse who does not meet the definition of a community spouse §1924 of the Act.
 Describe the circumstances under which this allowance is provided:

+Specify:

+Spe ecify the amount of the allowance (select one):

 SSI standard

 Optional state supplement standard

-Medically needy income st
+Medically needy income standard

-The following dollar amou
+The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

 The amount is determined using the following formula:

 Specify:

+wan ce for the family (select one):

-Not Applicable (see instructions) AFDC need standard
+Not Applicable (see instructions)

+AFI OC need standard

+Med dically needy income standard

+The following dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
+fam The amount specified cannot exceed the higher of the need standard ally of the same size used to determine eligibility under the State's approved AFDC plan or the medical income standard established under 42 CFR §435.811 for a family of the same size.
+If this amount nges, this item will be revised.

 The amount is determined using the following formula:

+Spe cify:

+•

+Oth er

+Cna aif.v.

+spe cify:

-iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:
+s for incurred medical or remedial care expenses not subject to payment by a third party, spec FR 435.726: